AnuragVerma28nov/JAVA-TUTORIALS/JAVA_LAB_PROGRAMS/README.md

 ### 2. Create Simple Java Program using Command Line Argument.
 - Demonstrates how to accept and process command line arguments in Java.

-### 3. Understand OOP Concepts and Basics of Java Programming
+### 3. Understand OOP Concepts and Basics of Java Programming.
 - Covers classes, objects, encapsulation, inheritance, and polymorphism.

 ### 4. Create Java Programs using Inheritance and Polymorphism